Gain an insight into what an engineer does, and the skills and attributes they need to succeed in the diverse and

 Becoming an engineer isn’t rocket science, but an interest in the subject will certainly help.
 If you’ve got a passion for science and technology, a sound grasp of mathematics and engineering principles, and a good grounding in the industry through university or work experience, you’re on the right track to a career in engineering.

-Want to get a foot on the Engineering career ladder?
+Want to get a foot on the engineering career ladder?
 Browse graduate opportunities and take your first step towards a career in this rewarding sector.